umutergin/umutergin.github.io/_posts/2019-05-18-transforming-json-to-xml.md

 title: A Study in Alchemy - Transforming JSON Requests to XML for Exploitation(Google CTF)
 ---

 When I was playing with Google ctf challenges I have come across a rather simple but unorthodox challenge that required some good old out of the box thinking.
-Upon entering the challenge page, you're welcomed by a message intended for blind people using the braille alphabet().
+Upon entering the challenge page, you're welcomed by a message intended for blind people using the braille alphabet.
 Also, there is a dropdown menu which you can select 3 different cities and a submit button.

 ![image](/img/webpage.png)